AnkitaKota/TwitterStreamingAPP/twitter_streaming_app/readme1.md

    4) Notify the Deployment status to users

 Cleaning/ETL:
+Data Ingestion:
-collecting data and transforming the raw data as required
+collecting data and transforming the raw data as required (Preparing the data)

 Test cycle:
 1) User acceptance testing